pascalranaora/sufficiency-protocol/ForDegrowthEconomists.md

 They optimize local space, but sacrifice scale and time.

-**Bitcoin is the first form of currency that excels simultaneously in all three functions.**
+**Bitcoin is the first form of currency we have invented that excels simultaneously in all three functions.**
-With ou research here we see that Bitcoin could be the pivotal technology that allows humanity to use Thermodynamic laws (which are the same everywhere around Earth) and to peg it back to a Global monetary system that would have other benefits for global coordination.
+With the research here, we believe Bitcoin could be a pivotal technology that allows humanity to finally use/comply with thermodynamic laws (which are the same everywhere around Earth) at scale and to peg it back to a global monetary system that would have other benefits for global coordination (common unit of measure of value everywhere on Earth).

-> **We there invite Degrowth Economists and the Degrowth Journal to:**
+> **We therefore invite Degrowth Economists and the Degrowth Journal to:**
 > 1. **Peer-review** the thermodynamic model
-> 2. **Co-design** the pilot study ?
+> 2. **Co-design** some pilot studies ?
-> 3. **Publish** in *Ecological Economics* or *Degrowth Journal*
+> 3. **Publish** this work in *Ecological Economics* or *Degrowth Journal*

 ---